KevinMarquette/kevinmarquette.github.io/_posts/2020-03-10-Powershell-disable-smb3-compression.md

 I could have used Get-ItemProperty to get just the value of `DisableCompression`, but it will throw an error if that property does not exist.
 My logic above is very subtly working around that scenario.

-We can also wrap this in an `Invoke-Command` to get the results from multiple servers.
+We can also wrap this in an `Invoke-Command` to get the results from multiple hosts.

 ``` powershell
 $Session = New-PSSession -ComputerName 'ATX-FILE01','ATX-FILE02','LAX-SQL05'